German Medical Treatment Visa

 You apply for a German medical treatment visa at the German embassy or consulate in your country of residence.
 German embassies cooperate with external visa centers in some countries to receive and examine visa applications.
 Information can be found on the website of the responsible German embassy.

 A German medical visa can also be issued for family members or other accompanying individuals.
-The prerequisite for this is a medical certificate from Germany stating that the person concerned must be accompanied for medical or care reasons, for example, in the case of minors, elderly, or seriously ill patients.
+The prerequisite for this is a medical certificate from Germany stating that the person concerned must be accompanied for medical or care reasons, for example, in the case of minors, older people, or seriously ill patients.
 In addition, the family or supervisory relationship must be proven by suitable documents.
 Like all other visa applicants, accompanying people must also have proof of financing for their stay in Germany and travel health insurance for Germany and the Schengen area.
 If there is no explicit medical or supervisory need for the accompaniment, accompanying people can alternatively apply for a Schengen tourist visa (C visa).

 You will need a personal appointment for the visa application, which you can usually schedule online on the embassy’s website.
 At this appointment, you will submit your visa documents and complete a visa interview in which you explain your reasons for applying for the visa.